 9085 Problems (may be taken in conjunction with Law 5875 (Research in Law)

-Towards the fulfillment of these credit hours, JD/MA candidates may take IS< 9085 Problems (Independent directed study on a topic in information science and learning technologies) in conjunction with 5875 Research.
+Towards the fulfillment of these credit hours, JD/MLIS candidates may take IS< 9085 Problems (Independent directed study on a topic in information science and learning technologies) in conjunction with 5875 Research.
 The law faculty member overseeing 5875 Research shall be responsible for determining whether the project satisfies the requirements of 5875 Research, considering those requirements as they apply to all other law students.
 Generally, credit under 5875 Research is appropriate only for a paper of substantial length on a topic related to law.

 - Students whose prior background does not allow them to undertake the program specified above may be admitted contingent on their completing additional courses for which they may not receive graduate credit.